gletschersee/Chess-Vision-Trainer/README.md

 - [ ] Implement a web API instance of Chess Vision Trainer
     - [ ] log in with passwords
     - [ ] global leaderboard
+- [ ] Option to switch sides from white to black

 <p align="right">(<a href="#top">Back to top</a>)</p>